In Secretly Recorded Audio, Donald Trump’s Older Sister Attacks His Character: ‘He Has No Principles’

 The report added that Barry had never publicly aired any of her views on her brother or his stances.

-The recording is released at a turbulent time for the family, with Robert Trump having filed a lawsuit in an attempt to stop the release of his niece’s tell-all book.
+The recording was released at a turbulent time for the family, with Robert Trump having filed a lawsuit in an attempt to stop the release of his niece’s tell-all book.
 He died earlier this month, with his funeral service being held at the White House this week.